Skip to content

 Quantified impact with specific metrics (revenue, cost savings, efficiency gains, user growth)

-A track record of simplifying complex problems and delivering results under ambiguity
+A track record of simplifying complex problems and delivering results under ambiguity (Deliver Results, Invent and Simplify)

-ATS Keywords for Amazon
+What ATS Keywords Should You Use for a Amazon Resume?

 Must Include